Spring Wildflowers in Southwestern British Columbia

 Although the flesh of an Indian plum fruit can be eaten, the pit inside the fruit must be avoided.
 It contains toxic chemicals called cyanoglucosides, which are also found in almond pits.

 Dandelions (Taraxicum officinale) are often considered to be weeds, especially when they grow on lawns.
-I think that they're attractive flowers, though.
+I think that they're attractive flowers.
 The plants have the added advantage of being edible.
 If you use dandelions for food, pick them from areas that aren't contaminated by pesticides or pollution and be very certain that you have identified the plant correctly.
 There are several plants in my area that have flowers resembling those of dandelions.

 Dandelion leaves can be eaten as a green vegetable, but they have a bitter taste and are a diuretic (a substance that increases the amount of urine that's produced).
 Some people say that boiling the leaves reduces the bitterness.
 The raw leaves are used to make an infusion or tea and the roots are roasted to make a coffee substitute.

 Dandelion has a "composite" flower, which means that one flower head is actually made of an aggregation of many small flowers.
-Each individual flower is known as a floret.
+The true flowers are known as florets.
 After pollination and fertilization, a floret produces a fruit called an achene.
 An achene is a small, dry fruit containing only one seed.
 A dandelion achene has a feathery, hair-like structure attached to it.
 This catches the wind and distributes the fruit to a new habitat.

 A Timelapse Video: Dandelion Flower to Seed Head

 Dandelion Clocks and Latex

 Playing with dandelions can be fun for children (and sometimes for adults, too).
 An old game is to blow the achenes off a flower stem.
 The number of blows needed to remove all the achenes is supposed to tell the time.
 I can't remember if my dandelion clocks were ever accurate when I was a child, but it was always fun to watch the fruits drift through the air.